 The button lockout function is available only when the monitor is on, an active signal is displayed, and the OSD menu is closed.
-Pressing and holding down the center of the OSD controller for 10 seconds disables that button.
+Holding down the power button or Menu button for 10 seconds disables that button.
 You can re-enable the button by holding it down again for 10 seconds.